Week 10

 Coding Standards: Points may be deducted due to poor software engineering and adherence to coding standards, bad indentation, poor classes, variables and methods naming, using commands not taught in class, using strategies not relevant to the current lecture/lab, and related items.
 Focus of labs is on the application of specific strategies as learned in class to reach the right answer, not just the answer itself.

-In this tutorial I will show you how to submit labs for students using Linux Mint and for students using Windows Subsystem for Linux.
+In this tutorial I will show you how to find lab files for students using Windows Subsystem for Linux (WSL) and for students using VirtualBox with Linux Mint.

 Students using Virtual Box